 He’s hearing the kids’ voices at school point out that so-and-so is overweight and will never be able to dunk on the eight-foot goal, no matter how tall he gets.
 He’s hearing the commentary and conversations in movies that make fat jokes, poking fun at the “larger-than-life” characters on the screen.
 He’s hearing family members speak how disappointed they are with their own fat bodies.
 Self-condemnation pierces his heart when someone he loves speaks cruelly about themselves or someone else in the room they claim to love.
 Even in families, there are people who just can’t seem to keep their mouth shut when it comes to speaking U-G-L-Y.

 Poor child doesn’t even know what he’s up against with the fat shaming out there.
 Fat shaming demoralizes even the strongest, most confident people.
 Then, add social media.
 In our house, Dave and I are referred to as “the only parents who won’t let them have…” And maybe we are overprotective because we won’t let them have Snapchat or Twitter or Instagram.
 But the truth is I just can’t handle it.

-There are PLENTY of parents who can handle it and stay on it, but my husband and I can’t right now.
-We are potty training, and it STINKS!
-To be honest, the only BLANK we have time for is the immediate needs like homework, food, and shelter.
+But I can pray.
 I’m praying that all of the hashtags, school gossip, family shenanigans, hate messaging posted to published selfies, will go away.
 That a fire of sorts, appearing in the likes of a burning bush, will descend and extinguish the crushing voices, especially if it has to do with shaming people about their bodies.
 I realize that’s a bold move.
 But I am praying.
 I’m praying for God to penetrate the hearts of men and women and boys and girls and lovers and haters to think before they speak.